MLDA-NTU/ml-training-programme-2021-22/Sem 2 Week 05/Attention.md

 ![attention](https://miro.medium.com/max/624/0*WbmLoUnqt4lESy-X.png)

+- Q: query
+- K: key
+- V: value

 **Idea 1**: Similar vectors have dot product equal to 1 (normalized).
 Also known as cosine similarity

 **Idea 2**: We want to focus on (attend to) important information

-Types of attentions
+**Attention**: For a query vector Q, Attention is the weighted sum of relevant vectors V

+Notes:

+- K (key) and V (value) are always the same
-- Self-attention: when Q = V. Usually in encoder.
+- When Q = K -> self-attention (attend to itself).
+Usually in encoder
-- Cross-attention: when Q <> V. Usually in decoder.
+- When Q != -> cross-attention (attend to another sequence).
+Usually in decoders

 ## Main ingredients of a transformer